andrewdmullen/andrewdmullen.github.io/_pages/resources.md

 ## Engineering Resources

 ### Engineering Equipment Companies & Vendors
-(Not a comprehensive list but a good starting point)
+(Not a comprehensive list but a good starting point for prototyping etc.)

 * Companies & Vendors - General Engineering
 	* Mechanical: McMaster-Carr, Grainger